larshp/abapGitServer/README.md

 ### Use with abapGit
 abapGit is your git client and the abapGitServer our server.
 We first have to setup the [ssl connection](https://docs.abapgit.org/guide-ssl-setup.html) with the root certificate of the sap system the abapGitServer is running on.
+After that the abapGitServer can be used like every other git server.

 ### External libraries